roboflow/inference/inference/enterprise/workflows/README.md

 objects specified in config are present
 * `presence_confidence` - for each input image, for each present class - aggregated confidence indicating presence of objects

+## Different modes of execution
+Workflows can be executed in `local` environment, or `remote` environment can be used. `local` means that model steps will be executed within the context of process running the code. `remote` will re-direct model steps into remote API using HTTP requests to send images and get predictions back.

+When `workflows` are used directly, in Python code - `compile_and_execute(...)` and `compile_and_execute_async(...)` functions accept `step_execution_mode` parameter that controls the execution mode.

+Additionally, `max_concurrent_steps` parameter dictates how many steps in parallel can be executed.
+This will improve efficiency of `remote` execution (up to the limits of remote API capacity) and can improve `local` execution if `model_manager` instance is capable of running parallel requests (only using extensions from `inference.enterprise.parallel`).